How to Make Birthdays Special at Home

 I would have to believe that if you go to the dollar store you can find some even.
 All they are essentially is a thick piece of paper cut out into shapes like glasses and mustaches and put on a plastic straw.

 Nothing fancy here.
+Just some simple at-home birthday decorations.

 Create a Scavenger Hunt